-Our fears for the new franchise have been realised to a fuller extent than we could have imagined.
+Our fears for the new franchise were realised to a fuller extent than we could have imagined.
 Lower-quality rolling stock was imposed on Weymouth and Portsmouth line commuters, travel centres were destroyed, ticket office opening hours were reduced and became even less compliant, permit to travel machines were ripped out, revenue protection was stepped up with the arrogant proclamation that genuine error would be punished, and SWT’s ‘independent’ Passengers Panel continued as a platform for Stagecoach director Sir Alan Greengross to talk up the company in anodyne spin.

 We have made substantial submissions to a number of consultations:

 Memorandum 12 in Volume II of the former House of Commons Transport, Local Government and the Regions Committee’s report “Passenger Rail Franchising and the Future of Railway Infrastructure” published in March 2002.
-The Memorandum outlines commuters’ concerns that the re-franchising process is not transparent and that the choice of Stagecoach was a breach of good faith given government statements that the interests of passengers should be paramount.
-[See Hogrider No. 91 on our website]
+The Memorandum outlines commuters’ concerns that the re-franchising process is not transparent and that the choice of Stagecoach was a breach of good faith given government statements that the interests of passengers should be paramount [See Hogrider No. 91 on our website].

 Our contribution to the Labour Government’s ‘Big Conversation’ in February 2004.
-This pointed out that the Strategic Rail Authority was handing huge sums of money to Stagecoach yet passengers were often treated abominably.
+This pointed out that the Strategic Rail Authority was handing huge sums of money to Stagecoach yet passengers were often treated abominably [See discrete document on our website].
 The National Audit Office later congratulated the Government on getting better value for money from franchises after abolishing the SRA.
-[See discrete document on our website]

 Memorandum 1 in the Transport Committee's report "Passenger Rail Franchising" published in November 2006.
 We noted that there were issues around the integrity of the franchising process.
 Such issues subsequently gained a high profile in the West Coast franchising fiasco of 2012.
-The Committee’s views closely reflected our own negative perceptions of franchising.
-[See Hogrider No.110 on our website]
+The Committee’s views closely reflected our own negative perceptions of franchising [See Hogrider No.110 on our website].

 Our response to the Department for Transport’s informal consultation on the Future of Rail Franchising in 2010.
 We contended that the advantages of longer franchises were dubious, quoting how Stagecoach had been chosen for a 20-year franchise, only for it to be reduced to 3 years because of the company’s deteriorating performance.
-We also highlighted how earlier government promises of a greater say for passengers in the choice of train operators had not been realised.
-[See Hogrider No.127, Part 2 on our website]
+We also highlighted how earlier government promises of a greater say for passengers in the choice of train operators had not been realised [See Hogrider No.127, Part 2 on our website].

 Our response to the Department for Transport’s formal consultation on the Future of Rail Franchising in October 2010.
-We appended our History of South West Trains which uniquely summarises the longest-running rail franchise disaster through the voices of Ministers, regulators, and passengers and their representatives.
-[See discrete document on our website]
+We appended our History of South West Trains which uniquely summarises the longest-running rail franchise disaster through the voices of Ministers, regulators, and passengers and their representatives [See discrete document on our website].

 Our response to the Department for Transport’s consultation on Fares and Ticketing in 2012.
-We highlighted a range of issues, including how premium season ticket fares in the high peaks would tend to penalise those in front line jobs who were often low paid and had the least scope to change their working hours.
-[See Hogrider 135, Part 1 on our website]
+We highlighted a range of issues, including how premium season ticket fares in the high peaks would tend to penalise those in front line jobs who were often low paid and had the least scope to change their working hours [See Hogrider 135, Part 1 on our website].

 Our response to the Department for Transport’s consultation on De-Centralisation in 2012.
 We broadly welcomed more local control over local services, but highlighted the need for support from DfT against unreasonably obstructive operators.
-There also needed to be flexibility for timetable development; for example the Southampton-Salisbury stopping service might be better served by an extension of the Portsmouth-Southampton local service if the route is electrified.
-[See Hogrider 135, Part 1 on our website]
+There also needed to be flexibility for timetable development; for example, the Southampton-Salisbury stopping service might be better served by an extension of the Portsmouth-Southampton local service if the route is electrified [See Hogrider 135, Part 1 on our website].

 Our other initiatives include: